UffizziCloud/docs/docs/references/uffizzi-ci.md

 !!!
 Important
     If the Compose file in a base and head branches do not match for a given pull request, Uffizzi will use the Compose file in the head branch (i.e. the merging branch) as the preview configuration.

-    For example, if a pull request is opened for `develop` ← `my-feature` and the Compose files do not match, Uffizzi will use the Compose file from `my-feature`,
+    For example, if a pull request is opened for `main` ← `my-feature` and the Compose files do not match, Uffizzi will use the Compose file from `my-feature`,

 &nbsp;
 &nbsp;